Democrat Party Racism -Part 1

 The only difference is which race is targeted.
 Learn More: LINK

 Note: Members of the self-described “alt-right” movement are almost totally disconnected from the conservatism that we know today.
 They reject most mainstream conservative ideas, such as economics and foreign policy.
-Even Left-leaning biased CNN agrees -link here
+Even left-leaning biased CNN agrees -link here

 • 1919-1920: Republican Congress passed the 19th Amendment, guaranteeing women the right to vote.